DataCamp Exercise

 R works with numerous data types.
 Some of the most basic types to get started are:

-Note how the quotation marks in the editor indicate that"Apple"
+Note how the quotation marks in the editor indicate that"Apple"is a string just like"five".

 Instructions:

-to "universe".
-Note that the quotation marks indicate that "universe" is a character.my_logical
+- my_characterto "universe".
+Note that the quotation marks indicate that "universe" is a character.

 Note that R is case sensitive!